m-lab/pusher/DESIGN.md

 * One data file per test result (e.g. one upload test should create one file)

-* File names must be written in a date-and-time-specifying subdirectory format like `/var/spool/myexperiment/2008/04/22/15:04:05.0001212.results.txt`
+* File names must be written in a date-and-time-specifying subdirectory format like `/var/spool/myexperiment/2008/04/22/15:04:05.0001212.results.txt`.
+If you do this, pusher will make the additional guarantee that files written to the directory YYYY/MM/DD will appear in a tarfile contained in the directory path YYYY/MM/DD on Google Cloud Storage.

 * Feel free to put IP addresses in the file name if that makes sense for your experiment, but make sure your code works with both IPv4 and IPv6.